-We are a theoretical group interested
+We are a theoretical group

-in the many body behavior of
+in the collective behavior of

 physical and biological systems in which disorder and strong